ezyang/refined-claude/packages/rrweb-headless/README.md

   // other options...
 });

-// Check if the elements were found console.log(result.selectorResults); // { '.modal-dialog': true, '#submit-button': false }
+// Check if all the elements were found console.log(result.elementExists); // true if all elements exist, false otherwise

 ### As a CLI debugging tool